MatteoBattilana/WeatherView/README.md

 You can also download <a href="https://github.com/MatteoBattilana/WeatherView/raw/master/app/app-release.apk">WeaterView Library Demo apk</a> to check out what can be done with it.

 # WeatherView
-> **IMPORTANT**
+> **IMPORTANT**<br/>
 > Starting from the 1.1.0 version this library is using a different setter structure.
-Please look at the above documentation.
+Please look at the above documentation.<br/>
-> Starting from the 1.2.0 version some methods have been modified
+> Starting from the 1.2.0 version some methods have been modified.

 WeatherView is an Android Library that helps you make a cool weather animation for your app.<br/>
 This library is based on a modified version of <a href="https://github.com/plattysoft/Leonids">Leonids</a> library.